 This course focuses on the interactive effects among the military, the state (government), and society (citizens).
 Components of the course include examination of social change and the growth of military institutions, civil-military relations, the changing functions of the military in (global) society, military service as an occupation versus a profession, the sociology of military life, and the intersection of the military institution with issues of race, gender, family, and sexual orientation.
 This course will also explore the relationships of foreign militaries to their host societies in a comparative context with the U.S. Prerequisites: SOC 101 and one additional course in sociology or permission of the instructor.

 The department encourages students with prior courses in sociology to develop, with a member of the department, internship opportunities.
 Students interested in pursuing internships should read “Internships and Other opportunities,” in this Catalog.
 In addition to the requirements listed there, interns should expect to write a paper describing their experiences, as relevant to sociology, and connected to a reading list to be developed and agreed upon by the intern and the supervising faculty member.
 Prerequisite: Sociology 101.

 The Senior Capstone Experience in sociology is a significant piece of independent research, generally in the form of a thesis, undertaken by each senior with the guidance and mentorship of a department faculty member.
 A successful SCE will demonstrate the student’s ability to answer a significant sociological question using the tools of both sociological theory and methodology.
 A student who successfully completes the SCE will receive a grade of Pass or Honors, and will earn four credits in her or his final undergraduate semester.
 A more extensive description of the SCE is available from the department chair.
-Discussion of a joint thesis, undertaken by a student with two majors, can be found on page 39 of this Catalog.
+Discussion of a joint thesis, undertaken by a student with two majors, can be found in the section “Double Majors, Minors, and Concentrations/Specializations” within the Academic Program portion of this Catalog.

 Courses In Social Welfare